Skip to main content

 Responding to Teaching and Learning Challenges

-The QEI group is currently leading two pan-university projects sponsored by the OU's Pro-Vice Chancellor for Research and Innovation (PVC-RI) and Pro-Vice Chancellor for Students (PVC-S).
+The QEI group is leading a set of pan-university projects sponsored by the OU's Pro-Vice Chancellor for Students (PVC-S) within the framework of addressing key challenges for teaching, learning and assessment.

 Accessibility and learning